Limited functionality available

 4.5 We may use your personal data for:

-4.5.1 client and prospect relationship purposes, which may involve: (i) sending you insights, opinions, updates, reports on topical issues or details of our products and services that we think might be of interest to you; (ii) contacting you to receive feedback on services; and (iii) contacting you to invite you to events, seminars, briefings; or
+4.5.1 client and prospect relationship purposes, which may involve: (i) sending you insights, opinions, updates, reports on topical issues or details of our products and services that we think might be of interest to you; (ii) tailoring the communications we send to you to provide you with a more personalised experience and provide you with communications that may be of interest to you (iii) contacting you to receive feedback on services; and (iv) contacting you to invite you to events, seminars, briefings; or

 Use of personal data collected via our Website